Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Methodology

 \subsection{Training and Inference}

 During the model training process, we construct the overall loss function as a weighted sum of the individual loss functions for the three sub-tasks described above:

 where $\lambda$ and $\mu$ denote the weights of loss functions for Error Detection and Error Type Identification sub-tasks, respectively.
-The three sub-tasks are trained independently, i.e., it is the ground truth label for the $i$-th ($i=1,2$) sub-task instead of the model output that is employed as input for the $i+1$-th sub-task.
-We expect the model to progressively learn each sub-task of text correction from easy to difficult during training, thereby achieving a reduction in error propagation and an enhancement in correction performance.
+It is worth noting that, we expect the model to progressively learn each sub-task of text correction from easy to difficult during training, so the three sub-tasks are trained independently, i.e., it is the ground truth label for the $i$-th ($i=1,2$) sub-task instead of the model output that is employed as input for the $i+1$-th sub-task.
+In this way, the error propagation is reduced and the correction performance is enhanced.

 During the inference process, we utilized the CTEC model to sequentially complete the three sub-tasks to generate the final correction results.
-Notably, for the Seq2Tag models in CGEC task, it is possible for the output sentence to still contain errors after one round of editing, which necessitates multiple rounds of iterative editing.
+Notably, for the Seq2Tag models in the CGEC task, it is possible for the output sentence to still contain errors after one round of editing, which necessitates multiple rounds of iterative editing.